Compressibility Measures for Affinely Singular Random Vectors: Overview of the Results and Notations

-As a special application, let $\Xv^n=[X_1,\dots,X_n]^T$ denote a vector of discrete-continuous random variables with \ea{ X_i \stackrel{\rm d}{=} \nu_i X_{c_i} + (1-\nu_i) X_{d_i}, } where $\nu_i$ is a Bernoulli RV ($\Pr(\nu_i=1)=\alpha_i$), $X_{c_i}$ is a RV with absolutely continuous distribution, and $X_{d_i}$ is a discrete RV.
-We further assume that the set of RVs $\{X_{c_i}\}_{i=1}^n$ is a set of jointly continuous independent of $\{X_{d_i}\}_{i=1}^n$ and $\{\nu_i\}_{i=1}^n$.
-On the other hand, the dependence of the set of RVs $\{X_{d_i}\}_{i=1}^n$ and $\nu_i$s are encoded in the joint probability mass function $P_{\boldsymbol{\nu}, {\Xv_d}}(\cdot)$.
-Note that, if $\alpha_1=\dots=\alpha_n=1$, then $\Xv^n$ has an absolutely continuous distribution; otherwise, the distribution of $\Xv^n$ contains singularities that are supported on hyper-planes aligned with some of the coordinate axes; hence, we refer to this setting as the case of \emph{orthogonally singular}.
-Now, if we consider a linear transformation of $\Xv^n$ such as \ea{ \Yv^m = A \Xv^n, } then, $\Yv^m$ is likely not to be orthogonally singular as we show in Lemma \ref{lmm: Ax_has_subsets}.
-In this paper, besides finding the RDF of non-orthogonally singular random vector $\Yv^m$ for vanishing distortion, we derive an expression for the RID of $\Yv^m$ that is determined by $P_{\boldsymbol{\nu}, {\Xv_d}}(\cdot)$ and the rank of some of the submatrices of $A$.
-Moreover, among all Lipschitz functions $f:\Rbb^n\to \Rbb^m$ of $\Xv^n$, we prove that the RID of $f(\Xv^n)$ is maximized when $f(\Xv^n)=A\,\Xv^n$, where $A$ is a full-rank matrix with ${\rm spark}(A) = \rank(A)+1$.
-Interestingly, for $\Xv^n$ vectors with equal marginal (i.e. one-dimensional) distributions, the RID of $A\,\Xv^n$ (with $A$ satisfying ${\rm spark}(A) = \rank(A)+1$) is neither minimized nor maximized when $X_i$s are independent.
+Note that if $\alpha_1=\dots=\alpha_n=1$, then, $\Xv^n$ has an absolutely continuous distribution; otherwise, the distribution of $\Xv^n$ contains singularities that are supported on hyper-planes aligned with some of the coordinate axes, which explains the name orthogonally singular.

+Now, if we consider a linear transformation of $\Xv^n$ such as \ea{ \Yv^m = A_m \Xv^n, } then, $\Yv^m$ is likely not to be orthogonally singular as we show in Lemma \ref{lmm: Ax_has_subsets}.
+In this paper, besides finding the RDF of non-orthogonally singular random vectors $\Yv^m$ for {\changed limiting distortion $D\to 0$}, we derive an expression for the RID of $\Yv^m$ that is determined by $P_{\nuv, {\Xv_{\dm}}}(\cdot)$ and the rank of some of the submatrices of $A_m$.
+Moreover, among all Lipschitz functions $f:\Rbb^n\to \Rbb^m$ of $\Xv^n$, we prove that the RID of $f(\Xv^n)$ is maximized when $f(\Xv^n)=A_m\,\Xv^n$, where $A_m$ is a full-rank matrix with {\changed${\spark}(A_m) = m+1$}, {\changed where SPARK quantifies the minimum number of linearly dependent columns of a matrix}.
+Interestingly, for $\Xv^n$ vectors with equal marginal (i.e. one-dimensional) distributions, the RID of $A_m\,\Xv^n$ (with $A_m$ satisfying {\changed ${\spark}(A_m) = m+1$}) is neither minimized nor maximized when $X_i$s are independent.